Play-based cooperative preschool

 Parents can always talk with the teachers about the academic goals of each activity.

-Work in the classroom (lab) from one to three days each month (dependent on number of class days per week and class enrollment).
-This is also a student responsibility.
+• Work in the classroom from one to three days each month (dependent on number of class days per week and class enrollment).

 Hold a committee position to aid in operating the preschool.
 Positions range from serving on the board to assisting with cooking and science during class days or helping with library and supply maintenance.
 Positions are selected during the first adult-only meeting of the school year to allow each person to select a job matching their skills, interests and time availability.